Skip to main content

 Publish your pack

-The CI-driven path from commit to installable pack — branches, tags, and the four workflows that ship it.
+The git-native path from commit to reviewed install source — branches, tags, dry-runs, and handoff.